 Welcome to the Michel Lab Website!

-My lab explores signal transduction pathways in the cells and tissues of the cardiovascular system.
+Our lab explores signal transduction pathways in the cells and tissues of the cardiovascular system.
 We have a particular focus on applying biochemical methods and cell imaging approaches using informative biosensors to probe nitric oxide synthase signaling pathways and their interactions with reactive oxygen species in endothelial cells and cardiac myocytes, studying cultured cell systems, animal models of cardiovascular disease states, and human cells and tissues.

 Some of our recent studies have exploited novel biosensors in cellular imaging studies to explore the relationship between nitric oxide and reactive oxygen species.
 For example